ssg8288/Surviellance-Bomb-Diffusion-Robot/README.md

 *  C++

-*  basic understanding of circuits
+*  basic understanding of circuits and how arduino and different modules work

 *  Fritzing